 Do I have to remove wrappers from aluminum cans and glass bottles and jars?

-No, but please empty all remaining food and liquid from them and remove the caps lids (these should be placed in the trash).
-This will help keep your bin clean while aiding in the recycling process.
+No, but please empty all remaining food and liquid from them.
+This will help keep your cart clean while aiding in the recycling process.

 What should I do with fluorescent light bulbs?